Regulatory actions for May 1, 2025

 May 1, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Element Science, Intuitive.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Incyclix, J&J, Q32, Roche.

 Briefs